JoesRobotics/Experiments/ros2_bridge/README.md

 - **ur_teleop**

 Additional scripts:
-- `scripts/manus_franka_bridge.py` – forwards a Manus glove's pose and pinch data to a Franka arm and Robotiq gripper.
+- `scripts/manus_franka_bridge.py` – forwards a Manus glove's pose to a Franka arm and derives pinch from thumb and index finger tip positions to control a Robotiq gripper.

 ## Building
 ```bash